The Academy Award-Winning "Call Me Irresponsible" and Other Hit Songs from the Movies: Charts

+Singles

 Grammy nominations

 This album brought the fifth of six Grammy nominations that Williams received over the course of his career, this time in the category for Best Vocal Performance, Male.
 This nomination did not focus on the performance of a particular song but rather Williams's performance of the album as a whole.
 The winner was Louis Armstrong for the single "Hello, Dolly!", a song that Williams went on to record on his next album, The Great Songs from "My Fair Lady" and Other Broadway Hits.

 Personnel

 From the liner notes for the original album: